 When I left for the US, I promised myself certain things.
 And this book made me realize how I had not kept my promises.

-However I did not realize that with time, I became like one of them.
+However I did not realize that with time, I became one of them.
 The more I tried not to become like them, I became like them.
 I stopped growing wings.
 I started growing roots instead.

 Reading this book brought back the painful realization that I did not become who I had wanted to become.

 Anyway, I realize that I need some soul searching.
 I need to break free of this cycle.
 I need to uproot myself again and take on new challenges.
 Maybe I will go back to school again and study something I have always wanted to.
 Maybe I will start taking Tango lessons.
-Maybe I will start to see the world again, although I have no idea how with the meager amount of savings I have.
+Maybe I will start to see the world again, although I have no idea how, with the meager amount of savings I have.
 I feel sorry that at some point, I gave up on myself.
 I failed myself.
-Being accepted by others and the sense of security became more important for me.
+Being accepted by others and the sense of security became more important to me.
 When I was younger and inexperienced, I had more hopes, more dreams, and more courage.
 I have no idea how I lost that person in me, or how to find her again.